 2020 has been a game changing year for human resources (HR) professionals.
 Whether it’s creating remote work policies to ensure an engaged and productive workforce, managing employee physical and mental health, developing new onboarding practices for the hybrid workplace, or adapting to the digital recruitment process, there is one undeniable truth: HR tech is more important now than ever.

-From recruitment to onboarding to engagement, here are 5 HR tech trends we believe will shape HR practices in 2021 and beyond.
+From recruiting chatbots to onboarding to engagement, here are 5 HR tech trends we believe will improve the recruitment process and shape HR practices in 2021 and beyond.

 1. AI-driven recruitment